mobxjs/mobx-state-tree/README.md

 So far this might look a lot like an immutable state tree as found for example in Redux apps, but there are a few differences:

 -   like Redux, and unlike MobX, MST prescribes a very specific state architecture.
--   mobx-state-tree allow direct modification of any value in the tree, it is not needed to construct a new tree in your actions.
+-   mobx-state-tree allows direct modification of any value in the tree; it is not necessary to construct a new tree in your actions.
--   mobx-state-tree allows for fine grained and efficient observability on any point in the state tree.
+-   mobx-state-tree allows for fine-grained and efficient observation of any point in the state tree.
--   mobx-state-tree generates json patches for any modification that is made.
+-   mobx-state-tree generates JSON patches for any modification that is made.
 -   mobx-state-tree provides utilties to turn any MST tree into a valid Redux store.
 -   having multiple MSTs in a single application is perfectly fine.